-Mackenzie Ulam, MS, LPC- Associate
+Mackenzie Ulam, MS, LPC Associate, EMDR-t

-Supervised by Dr. Lisa Grubbs, Ph.D., LPC-S
+Supervised by: Dr. Lisa Grubbs, Ph.D., LPC-S

 Hello!